yusufads/DAM-Audit-Lite-MVP/questions/question-bank.md

 Question:

-Is your brand perceived consistently across multiple digital touchpoints?
+Is your brand perceived consistently across your website, social media, reviews and third-party mentions?

 Why It Matters:

-Consistent perception strengthens trust and recognition.
+Consistent perception strengthens trust, recognition and recommendation confidence.

----

-## Version Information

-Version: 1.0

-Total Categories: 5

-Total Signals: 25

-Total Questions: 25

-Question Type: Self Assessment